 My research investigates language acquisition and processing in the visual modality.
-In particular, I am interested in (1) bilingualism in the Deaf community, (2) the effects of language input on the development of language processing skills, and (2) the effects of the visual modality on the structure and processing of language.
+In particular, I am interested in (1) bilingualism in the Deaf community, (2) the effects of language input on the development of language processing skills, and (3) the effects of the visual modality on the structure and processing of language.
 I collaborate with departmental colleagues and graduate students on studies of minority language acquisition in the Lobo Language Acquisition Lab.

 - 1993 Ph.D., Psychology, University of Chicago; Dissertation: Creating the Language of Thought: The Development of Displaced Reference in Child-Generated Language; Advisor: Dr. Susan Goldin-Meadow

 - Villwock, A., Wilkinson, E., & Morford, J. P. (2020).
 Crossmodale Ko-Aktivierung von Schriftsprachen und Gebärdensprachen bei tauben Kindern und Erwachsenen: Ein Resümee und Ausblick auf zukünftige Studien.
 Das Zeichen, 116 (20), 2-13.

 - Wilkinson, E. & Morford, J. P. (2020).
 How bilingualism contributes to healthy development in deaf children: A public health perspective.
 Maternal and Child Health Journal, 24(11), 1330-1338. doi: 10.1007/s10995-020-02976-6.

 - Sutton, A., Trudeau, N., Morford, J. P., & Smith, M. (2020).
 Expressive and receptive use of speech and graphic symbols by typically developing children: What skills contribute to performance on structured sentence-level tasks?
 International Journal of Speech-Language Pathology. doi: 10.1080/17549507.2020.1756406.